kserve/kserve/docs/samples/explanation/aix/mnist/README.md

 # Using AIX to get explanations for MNIST classifications

-This is an example of how to explain model outputs using [AIX360](https://github.com/Trusted-AI/AIX360) on KFServing.
-We will be using mnist, a dataset for handwritten digits, for this model and explain how the model decides the predicted results.
+This is an example of how to explain model predictions using [AI Explainability 360 (AIX360)](https://ai-explainability-360.org/) on KFServing.
+We will be using mnist dataset for handwritten digits for this model and explain how the model decides the predicted results.

 To deploy the inferenceservice with v1beta1 API